Pam Bondi

-Pamela Jo Bondi (/ˈbɒndi/ BON-dee; born November 17, 1965) is an American attorney, lobbyist, and politician who has served as the 87th United States attorney general since 2025.
-A member of the Republican Party, she served as the 37th Florida attorney general from 2011 to 2019.
+Pamela Jo Bondi (/ˈbɒndi/ BON-dee; born November 17, 1965) is an American attorney and politician who served as the 87th United States attorney general from 2025 to 2026.
+A member of the Republican Party, she served as the 37th attorney general of Florida from 2011 to 2019.

 Born and raised in the Tampa Bay area, Bondi graduated from the University of Florida and Stetson Law School.
-She served as an assistant state attorney in Hillsborough County, Florida from 1994 to 2009.
-In 2010, Bondi was elected Attorney General of Florida, becoming the first woman to serve in the position.
-She was re-elected in 2014, becoming the first two-term Republican attorney general in Florida history.
-She was term-limited in 2018, and was succeeded by fellow Republican Ashley Moody.
+She served as an assistant state attorney in Hillsborough County, Florida, from 1994 to 2009.
+In 2010, Bondi was elected attorney general of Florida, becoming the first woman to serve in the position.
+She was re-elected in 2014, becoming the first Republican to win a second term.
+She served the maximum of two four-year terms.
+In 2019 fellow Republican Ashley Moody was elected as state attorney general.

 In 2020, Bondi was one of President Donald Trump's defense lawyers during his first impeachment trial.
 By 2024, she led the legal arm of the Trump-aligned America First Policy Institute.
-On November 21, 2024, President-elect Trump announced his intention to nominate Bondi for attorney general after former congressman Matt Gaetz withdrew from consideration.
+On November 21, 2024, President-elect Trump announced his intention to nominate Bondi for U.S. attorney general after former congressman Matt Gaetz withdrew from consideration.
 She was confirmed by the U.S. Senate in a 54–46 vote on February 4, 2025, and sworn in the next day.

+In April 2026, after growing dissatisfaction over her lack of success prosecuting Trump's political opponents and handling of the Epstein files, Trump fired Bondi.

 Early life and education

-Bondi was born on November 17, 1965.
+Pamela Jo Bondi was born on November 17, 1965, the daughter of Joe Bondi and Patsy Loretta Bondi.
 Her hometown is Temple Terrace, Florida.
-Her father, Joseph Bondi, was a city council member and then mayor of Temple Terrace.
+Her father was an educator and entered politics, serving as a city council member and then as elected mayor of Temple Terrace.
 She is a graduate of C. Leon King High School in Tampa.
-Her younger brother, Bradley Bondi, is a lawyer.

-Bondi received a BA in criminal justice from the University of Florida in 1987, and a JD from Stetson University College of Law in 1990.
+She is of Italian and German descent.
+Bondi studied at the University of South Florida, received a BA in criminal justice from the University of Florida in 1987, and a JD from Stetson University College of Law in 1990.
 She was a member of the Delta Delta Delta sorority as an undergraduate student.
 Bondi was admitted to the Florida Bar on June 24, 1991.